On a nonlinear partial differential algebraic system arising in technical textile industry: Analysis and numerics: Numerical scheme for the fiber model

-\section{Model}
+\subsection{Model}

-Due to its slender geometry, a fiber can be asymptotically represented by its arclength-parame\-terized time-dependent center-line $\mathbf{r}:\Omega=\Omega_l\times \Omega_T \rightarrow \mathbb{R}^3$ according to the special Cosserat theory \cite{antman:b:2006}, where $\Omega_a:=(0,a)$, $a\in(0,\infty)$ with fiber length $l$ and end time $T$.
-Since extension and shear are here negligibly small in comparison to bending, the dynamics of an homogenous fiber can be described by a nonlinear partial differential equation of fourth order with an algebraic constraint for the conservation of length \cite{marheineke:p:2006}
+A fiber is characterized by its long slender geometry.
+According to the special Cosserat theory \cite{antman:b:2006} it can be asymptotically represented by its arc-length parameterized time-dependent center-line $\mathbf{r}:\Omega=\Omega_L\times \Omega_T \rightarrow \mathbb{R}^3$, where $\Omega_a:=(0,a)$, $a\in(0,\infty)$ with fiber length $L$ and end time $T$.
+Since extension and shear are here negligibly small in comparison to bending, the dynamics of an homogeneous inertial elastic fiber can be described by a wave-like system of fourth order with constraint